-- Personal residences
+- Personal residences,

-- Fix-and-flip properties
+- Fix-and-flip properties,

-- Land in development
+- Land in development, or

-- Property purchased for resale
+- Property purchased for resale.

 In addition to the type of property, there are limitations on what you can expect to receive from the exchange.
 Stocks, bonds, or beneficial interests in a partnership are not eligible for a 1031 exchange.
 Only “like-kind” property can be considered for exchange purposes.